middlebury/college-handbook/content/iii-policies-for-the-language-schools/b-academic-policies/b-8-student-records.md

 **Grade Reports**

-Final grades are available online (BannerWeb) approximately two weeks after the end of the session.
+Final grades are available online (Banner 9 Student) approximately two weeks after the end of the session.
 Students are notified via email when final grades are available.
 Grades are never released over the phone or by email.

 **Transcripts**

-Full instructions for ordering transcripts can be found at: [www.middlebury.edu/offices/academic/records/transcripts](https://www.middlebury.edu/offices/academic/records/transcripts).
+Full instructions for ordering transcripts can be found at: [https://www.middlebury.edu/registrar/records/transcripts](https://www.middlebury.edu/registrar/records/transcripts).

-No transcripts are issued to students who are financially indebted to the College until satisfactory arrangements have been made with the Bursar’s Office.